readthedocs/readthedocs.org/docs/guides/jupyter.rst

 These approaches are not mutually exclusive, nor you have to use a single format for all your notebooks.
-For the examples in this document, we will use the :ref:`MyST Markdown format <jupytext:formats.md#myst-markdown>`.
+For the examples in this document, we have used the :ref:`MyST Markdown format <jupytext:formats.md#myst-markdown>`.

 If you are using alternative formats for Jupyter notebooks,